Location: Wichita Falls, Texas

 Even the marked crosswalk at the intersection of Hines and Lucas is unsafe.
 There are only two stop signs, and these are on Lucas and not Hines, where the crosswalk is located.
 The crosswalk paint is faded, signage is easily obscured by trees and parked cars, and there is just one curb ramp, which itself is too narrow to accommodate pedestrians with disabilities.

 To make matters worse, many drivers do not adhere to posted school zone speed limit signs, or drive “erratically” outside these times, according to residents.
 “Children are crossing the street, but cars are passing way too fast for the children to be walking or crossing the street in a safe manner,” said one resident.
 Signs prohibiting cell phone use while driving are also routinely ignored.

 For the reasons above, the crosswalk at Hines and Lucas was a prime candidate for Carmanah’s best-selling rectangular rapid-flashing beacons (RRFBs)—high-intensity, pedestrian-actuated light bars that flash to alert drivers to crossing pedestrians.
 The ultra-bright LED lights and erratic flash pattern have proven to capture drivers’ attention and increase yield rates in all types of weather and light conditions.

 As part of a first-time partnership between Carmanah and America Walks, a pair of Carmanah RRFBs was awarded to the City of Wichita Falls.
-Carmanah and its Texas distributor Paradigm Traffic Systems worked with the city to install two R-920-E solar-powered RRFBs, which were determined to be suitable for the location based on the results of a Solar Power Report (SPR).
+Carmanah worked with the city to install two low-cost R-920-E solar-powered RRFBs, which were determined to be suitable for the location based on the results of a Solar Power Report (SPR).